 A note for special diets

-This Roasted Broccoli Cauliflower Soup is grain-free, gluten-free, nightshade-free, low-lactose and friendly for Keto diets.
+This Roasted Broccoli Cauliflower Soup is grain-free, gluten-free, low-lactose and friendly for Keto diets.
 The net carb count per serving is 7g.
 The sharp, aged cheeses that I chose for this dish naturally contain only trace amounts (0.5 grams or less) of lactose, making this SIBO friendly as well.

 Roasted Broccoli Cauliflower Soup